Submitty/submitty.github.io/_docs/sysadmin/course_archiving.md

     ```

-2. View all of the courses and their current stat:
+2. View all of the courses and their current status:

    ```
    select * from courses;